 If you are a diabetic considering dental implants, Dr. Bidra can assess your health and recommend post-treatment measures to lower your risk of complications following implant surgery.

 When patients have controlled diabetes, dental implants can have numerous benefits.
 Implants can restore your bite and chewing ability, allowing you to eat more nutritious foods and better control your diabetes.
 In an additional study conducted by the National Center for Biotechnology Information, patients with controlled diabetes showed no difference in implant survival compared to patients without diabetes.

 Maintaining your dental implants

 Although diabetic patients can experience stability and longevity with their dental implants, the healing period is a crucial time to prevent infection and complications.
-Dr. Balloch can monitor your recovery and provide solutions to help you heal successfully:
+Dr. Bidra can monitor your recovery and provide solutions to help you heal successfully:

 The application of antibiotics and chlorhexidine has been proven to help improve implant success.
 It also reduces the risk of deteriorating gum disease and implant failure in diabetic patients.

 Changing your diet may help you gain control over your diabetes.
 Before and during implant treatment, you should consume a nutritious and balanced diet and monitor your glucose levels carefully.